 Tolerance, Annoyance, Cut Down, Eye Opener (T-ACE)

 |A four-item questionnaire developed to assess alcohol use in pregnant women.
 It provides obstetricians and gynecologists with a brief and useful way to identify patients at risk for drinking amounts which may be dangerous to the fetus.|

 Tolerance, Worried, Eye Opener, Amnesia, K/Cut Down (TWEAK)

 |A five-item scale which was developed originally to screen for risky drinking during pregnancy.|

 - SBIRT Training Providers can be found using the Training Catalog.

 - Those seeking an in-person 4-hour or 12-hour training should contact the trainer nearest them to set up training sessions.

-- SBIRT Training Program (4 hours) - Free online, interactive SBIRT training for healthcare professionals offered by the Center for Practice Innovations.
+- SBIRT Training Program offered by Center for Practice Innovation (CPI)

 Your order will be processed within 48 hours of receiving your request.